 • I like to smear the whole first layer of the painting, so it has a consistent look.
 You can stop any time you’re satisfied with how much smearing you’ve done; just make sure the entire composition looks consistent.
 In the next stage, you’ll likely be going back and applying new layers of pastel to define objects in your composition, so don’t worry if it seems like you’re smearing a lot!

-• After you’re done smearing, it’s time to apply fixative—remember though, once the fixative is on, you won’t be able to smear the current layer of pastel anymore.
+• After you’re done smearing, it’s time to apply a workable fixative—remember though, once the fixative is sprayed on, you won’t be able to smear the layer of pastel underneath it anymore.

-NOTE: At the end of this stage, you’re going to be left with a lot of dust.
+NOTE: Before you spray your fixative, you may want to remove some of the excess pastel dust.
 Remember to tap your board gently and shake your dust into a trash bin, rather than blowing it—you don’t want pastel dust in your lungs if you can help it!

 Step 3: Complete your painting